sh3bu/CyberSecurity_lab/3 - LAN Based Insider Attacks/README.md

 ## 1. Perform Password stealing (over plaintext) using ARP Cache Poisoning attacks

+**Context -**

+> ARP (Address Resolution Protocol) cache poisoning is a technique used by attackers to intercept network traffic between two hosts on a local network.
+In the context
+> of ettercap, a popular network sniffing and MITM (Man-in-the-Middle) tool, the ARP cache poisoning plugin is used to perform this attack.
+> When the ARP cache poisoning plugin is enabled in ettercap, it sends fake ARP messages to the hosts on the local network, which causes them to update their ARP cache
+> with a fake MAC address for a particular IP address.
+This allows the attacker to intercept network traffic between two hosts on the local network by redirecting the
+> traffic to their own machine.

 For this attack we take 2 systems,

 - Kali (attacker) - 10.0.2.4